China’s 240-Hour Visa-Free Transit

 Example: Enter through Shanghai, visit Hangzhou (Zhejiang), Suzhou (Jiangsu), then depart from Nanjing

-Designated ports now include 60 airports and seaports across China
+Designated ports now include 65 air, sea, rail, and land ports across China

 Duration of Stay